eagle-25/aws-certifications/README.md

 Due to the copyright regulatory complience of the study materials, it might be hidden or removed.

-Also, Practice exam Review page linked to notion may not be accessible for the same reason.
+Also, Practice exam Review logs which linked to notion may not be accessible for the same reason.

 ## Achieved Certifications